How Will My Insurance Change If I Choose SUV Over A Sedan?

 How Are Premiums Calculated For SUV?

 Insurance companies consider many criteria to calculate car insurance premiums.
-The SUV costs more than a sedan and affects insurance premiums due to following factors that insurers look for:
+The SUV costs more than a sedan and affects insurance premiums due to the following factors that insurers look for:

 - The safety record rating of the SUV varies with each model and is assessed by insurers.